NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 * [Software Heritage](https://www.softwareheritage.org)
 * [ELG](https://live.european-language-grid.eu)

-3. Assess <span style="background-color: #84D8FC">resources required</span>, e.g., computational costs for running and storing code/models/software.
+3. Assess resources required, e.g., computational costs for running and storing code/models/software.
-4. Decide on the <span style="background-color: #84D8FC">storage</span>, <span style="background-color: #84D8FC">security</span>, <span style="background-color: #84D8FC">sharing</span> (e.g., with collaborators) and <span style="background-color: #84D8FC">preservation</span> strategy during and after the project.
+4. Decide on the storage, security, sharing (e.g., with collaborators) and preservation strategy during and after the project.

 ### Publication Venue
 --------------------------------------------------------------------------------------------

-1. Find and <span style="background-color: #33FFC4">select</span> the suitable publication <span style="background-color: #33FFC4">venue in advance</span>.
+1. Find and select the suitable publication venue in advance.
-2. Make sure that your <span style="background-color: #33FFC4">paper fits the scope</span> of the venue and that its content is relevant to the venue’s topics.
+2. Make sure that your paper fits the scope of the venue and that its content is relevant to the venue’s topics.
-3. Assess the <span style="background-color: #33FFC4">credibility</span> of a journal or publisher:
+3. Assess the credibility of a journal or publisher:
-* Check the <span style="background-color: #33FFC4">impact factor</span> of an academic journal, i.e., the yearly average of citations of articles published in the last N years in a given journal.
+* Check the impact factor of an academic journal, i.e., the yearly average of citations of articles published in the last N years in a given journal.
 You can search for the journal's impact factor by specifying its full name or International Standard Serial Number (ISSN).
 Note that this measure should be used to compare journals from the same field.
 For instance, the Artificial Intelligence journal (AIJ) (impact factor of 14.05 for 2021) vs the Journal of Artificial Intelligence Research (JAIR) (impact factor of 2.441 for 2019).
 Both are scientific journals on Artificial Intelligence research.
-* Check whether articles go through a <span style="background-color: #33FFC4">peer-review process</span> and if it is fully disclosed.
+* Check whether articles go through a peer-review process and if it is fully disclosed.
 >Check what peer-review type the venue adheres to:
 >* Single-blinded, author(s) do not know the identity of reviewers;
 >* Double-blinded, both identities of authors and reviewers are anonymised;